Extrinsic homogeneity of parallel submanifolds: Introduction

-\begin{theorem} In the situation of Definition~\ref{de:model}, the 2-jet $(W,b)$ is an infinitesimal model if and only if there exists a parallel submanifold with extrinsically homogeneous tangent holonomy bundle which passes through $o$ and whose 2-jet at $o$ is given by $(W,b)$\,. \end{theorem}
+\begin{corollary} In the situation of Theorem~\ref{th:MainResult}, suppose that $\dim(M)$ is greater than the rank of $N$ or that $f$ is full.
+Then $f(M)$ is a parallel submanifold with extrinsically homogeneous holonomy bundle and $f:M\to f(M)$ is a Riemannian covering. \end{corollary}

-In Sections~\ref{s:homogeneous_vectorbundle} we will give the proof of the ``only-if'' direction of the above theorem, which is suitably done in the context of canonical connections.
-In the other direction, given an infinitesimal model $(W,b)$\,, in Section~\ref{s:2-jet} we conduct an ``extrinsic analogue of the Nomizu construction\footnote{Following an idea due to K.~Nomizu, given a pair $(V,R)$ where $V$ is a Euclidian vector space and $R:V\times V\to\so(V)$ is a ``curvature-like tensor'' which generates a {\em symmetric} \/holonomy system, in~\cite{BCO},\,Ch.~4.3, there is constructed a symmetric space $N$ with $T_pN\cong V$ and $R^N_p\cong R$ at some point $p\in N$\,.}'' (cited from~\cite{Co}) for arbitrary ambient symmetric space $N$\,, as will be explained there.
-As an application of Theorem~\ref{th:2-jet}, Proposition~\ref{p:new_examples?} gives an idea how parallel submanifolds of $N$ are possibly related to certain extrinsically symmetric submanifolds.